 - No personally devised CVs can be accepted as an alternative. - A full employment history is required. - Any gap/concern in the information provided on the application form will be followed up, preferably before the candidate arrives for interview.
-If not resolved beforehand, any gap/concern will be thoroughly investigated at interview. - The application form states 'you will be required to apply for an enhanced DBS check if an offer of employment is made.'
+If not resolved beforehand, any gap/concern will be thoroughly investigated at interview. - The application form states 'an enhanced DBS check will be carried out before any appointment is made.'

-SHORTLISTING
+4. SHORTLISTING

-Following the closing date all application forms will be carefully read and considered by a Recruitment Selection Panel, normally the Director of Summer Courses and Director of Studies.
+Following the closing date all application forms will be carefully read and considered by a Recruitment Selection Panel.